nkaenzig/pandas-archive/README.md

 reason: df[data.bidder == 'parakeet2004'] creates a copy of the dataframe!

 ### How to do it correctly?
-make exactly a single call to one of the indexers:
+Make exactly a single call to one of the indexers:
 ```python
 df.loc[df['age'] > 10, 'score'] = 99
 ```
-condition > 10 applies to column 'age', while the assignment is done to column 'score'
+Condition > 10 applies to column 'age', while the assignment is done to column 'score'

 ```python
 df[df.iloc[:, 12] == 2] = 99